lamnhan/autodocs/src/doc/getting-started/custom-sections.md

-You can add any custom sections to a document file.
+You can add any custom sections to a document file (for standalone markdown files).
 [The CLI](#the-cli) will replace any section exists in the configuration with generated content and keep others as is.

 You must wrap content inside the HTML `section` tag with a **unique id**.